 The whole spectrum of informational services is changing rapidly, and we are well aware of the necessity of keeping abreast of current technology.
 The Scarborough Public Library has achieved an enviable reputation among small libraries for excellence and both staff and board intend to maintain that leadership position.

-While the Library is a private, non-profit, 501(c)(3), corporation with its own Board of Trustees, 92 percent of its operating budget is funded by the Town of Scarborough.
-The balance is provided internally through fines, fees, income from fundraising and investment income.
-The total budget for 2018-2019 is $1,277,610.
+While the Library is a private, non-profit, 501(c)(3), corporation with its own Board of Trustees, 92 percent of its operating budget is typically funded by the Town of Scarborough.
+In FY22 COVID’s impact reduced the municipal budget support to 78%.
+The gap is filled by COVID relief funds through the federal Payroll Protection Program.
+The balance is provided internally through fees, income from fundraising and investment income.
+The total budget for 2021-2022 is $1,364,968.
 The Library participates in the Town's annual budget process in essentially the same manner as a Town department.

 The governing Board of the Scarborough Public Library consists of twelve members chosen from the community, a member of the Town Council appointed by the Council and a representative of the Friends of the Library, making a total of fourteen Trustees.
 All Trustees will demonstrate a commitment to the Library as a vital resource to the community, and some may be selected for a particular expertise or background.